 Eat some more deliciousness

 Donut lovers rejoice . . . that should be all of us!
-The Dapper Doughnut has arrived in Frisco and we are lucky, lucky people (with very lucky bellies).
+The Dapper Doughnut has arrived in Frisco and the residents of Frisco Texas are lucky, lucky people (with very lucky bellies).

 Of course, you have to pop into Babe’s